Terms and Definitions: U

 and kind, which did

-not develop the plural form horses and kinds
+not develop the plural versions of horses and kinds

 until the 1600s through linguistic hypercorrection.